 At about mid night the ADC to the late Prime minister, Mr Kaftan, and the then Madaki of Bauchi who was an in-law to Alhaji Tafawa-Balewa came with an ambulance and a truck full of coffins, secured my release and directed I should lead them to the spot where the corpses were.

 We saw the mangled body of the prime minister crumbled under a tree, his cap (zanna) was lying by his right side.
 He wore a pure white guinea brocade gown which had already changed colour.
 As a result of advanced decomposition, numerous worms were coming out from his body.

-In Bauchi we took the corpse to his family house.
-No one could perform the ritual of washing the corpse as stipulated by Islamic injuction because it was already decomposing, water was simply sprayed on it and final prayers offered before he was laid to rest.
+In Bauchi, we took the corpse to his family house.
+No one could perform the ritual of washing the corpse as stipulated by Islamic injunction because it was already decomposing, water was simply sprayed on it and final prayers offered before he was laid to rest.
 After the burial, the IG directed that I should proceed on annual leave, which I did.